5North/sopra-fs25-group-22-server/README.md

 - Implement a 1 versus 1 game mode
 - Add the option to choose teams in the 2 versus 2 game.
-- Add more messages for encouragements
+- Add more encouragement messages
 - Add language localization (IT, DE, FR ...)
 - Integrate Spring Security in the backend to improve users data security (e.g. passwords)

-<h2 id="authors--aknowledgments">🖋️ Authors & Acknowledgements</h2>
+<h2 id="authors--acknowledgments">🖋️ Authors & Acknowledgements</h2>

 ### Authors